-At December 31, 2013, the estimated fair value of the cash flow hedge derivative instruments recorded in other liabilities was \$745.
+At December 31, 2014 and 2013, the estimated fair value of the cash flow hedge derivative instruments recorded in other liabilities was \$420 and \$745, respectively.
 Changes in the fair value of the derivative instruments are reported in accumulated other comprehensive income (loss).
 These amounts subsequently are reclassified into interest expense as a yield adjustment in the same period in which the related interest on the subordinated debentures affects earnings.
-Included in interest expense is \$486 which resulted from the reclassification of accumulated other comprehensive income (loss) into earnings during 2013.
-Hedge ineffectiveness recognized into income during 2013 was insignificant.
+Included in interest expense is \$480 and \$486 which resulted from the reclassification of accumulated other comprehensive income (loss) into earnings during 2014 and 2013, respectively.
+Hedge ineffectiveness recognized into income during 2014 and 2013 was insignificant.